 Remember ENIAC, the first all-electronic computing system that weighed 30 tons and occupied over 90 m2?
 Thankfully, the progress of electronics design has not stopped and now a typical smartphone can perform billions of operations per second.
 A combination of high-performance electronic components and a reduced PCB size led to an increase in signal-processing operating speed.
 Miniaturizing electronics, in turn, raised power density and heat dissipation from electronic devices.

-Combining thermal and electrical and thermal models
+Combining thermal and electrical models

 Designing electrical and thermal systems separately may lead to various problems such as late design changes due to poor thermal management.
 Delays at the design stages of a product are unacceptable in the current environment, hence both electrical and thermal systems should be designed as one.
 To avoid these inefficiencies, Simcenter FLOEFD team had previously announced a Thermal Netlist VHDL Export feature.
 This was the first step towards a true electrothermal design which came with a limitation, only a single thermal environment (i.e. peripheral heat transfer coefficients) could be simulated with the extracted model.